Bettering lives in Kenya with ActionAid

 Women are especially exposed to these challenges.
 Most informal workers are young, landless women, many of whom are economic migrants from other regions who move to tea growing areas in search of jobs.
 The absence of formal contracts and the seasonality of available work leads to a lack of job security, living incomes and access to basic services and entitlements.
 Women working in this area are also more at risk of violence.
 They are largely ‘invisible’ in the international tea supply chain and their rights, both as workers and as citizens, are therefore overlooked.
 They are one of the most vulnerable groups in the tea industry.

-We’re collaborating with ActionAid, the Ethical Tea Partnership (ETP) and Lavazza to empower tea farming communities in Kenya.
-ActionAid will work on the ground with the ETP to understand the wide range of challenges that affect smallholder tea farmers and workers – especially the most marginalised.
+We’re collaborating with ActionAid, the Ethical Tea Partnership (ETP) and Lavazza Professional to empower tea farming communities in Kenya.
+ActionAid will work on the ground with ETP to understand the wide range of challenges that affect smallholder tea farmers and workers – especially the most marginalised.
 They will empower workers to understand their rights to a positive working environment, freedom from violence and access to services, and mobilise to claim them.

 About ActionAid’s Human Rights Based Approach